ThomasJson/ThomasJson/README.md

 **ThomasJson/ThomasJson** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

+<p>StreetFood-React is the Streetfood Web UI, developed on React.js</p>
+<p>Streetfood-APIs are microservices developed on Quarkus</p>
+<p>Quill is a Web Notepad application developed on Blazor Server</p>
+<p>SiamSyntax is a translation app developed on WPF</p>
+<p>Blazor-Template is a template I created to start new Blazor Server applications</p>

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...